-The motors chosen need to be able to support the weight of the robot and all of its components.
-The robot should weigh no more than 15 lbs.
-This means that the motors need to have a stall torque greater than 0.85 N-M in order to run properly.
+The motors chosen needed to be able to support the weight of the robot and all of its components.
+The robot weighs no more than 15 lbs.
+This meant that the motors needed to have a stall torque greater than 0.85 N-M in order to run properly.
 The torque value is based on the weight of the robot and the radius of the wheels.
 The motors should also not have a large current draw in order to maximize battery life.
-After conducting our motor research, we have determined that choosing to use a DC motor.
-Having chosen the VEX robotics chassis, we decided that looking at VEX motors would be a good start for compatibility.
+After conducting our motor research and tests, we chose to use a DC motor.
+Having chosen the VEX robotics chassis, we had decided that looking at VEX motors would be a good start for compatibility.
 The VEX motors we researched are shown in table 6.1.4-1 below.